Declutter/Organise

 Be Ruthless

 Now you need to get rid of the things that aren’t so easily defined as trash.
-Many of these will be things that don’t belong in a desk in the first place, things that need relocating to more suitable parts of the home (please re-home considerately rather than creating more mess stations!)
+Many of these will be items that don’t belong in a desk in the first place, things that need relocating to more suitable parts of the home.
+Always re-home miscellanea mindfully rather than creating more mess stations.

-The remaining items are those that need to be pared down, you do not need 3 staplers (even if the mini plastic one is quite fun) and those multicoloured staples you thought seemed a good idea 10 years ago but never found a purpose for are probably never going to find one either.
-This is where you might feel like calling it a day, throwing everything back in the drawer and closing it rather than make more decisions.
-Don’t be tempted!
-Be ruthless.
+The next items are those that need to be pared down.
+You do not need 3 staplers (even if the mini one is quite fun) or multicoloured staples that seemed a great idea but never found a purpose.
+This is where you might feel like calling it a day and throwing everything back in the drawer to avoid more decisions.
+Don’t give up; be ruthless.

-Once the purge is done you will already be feeling lighter, much like a physical detox.
+Once the purge is done you will feel lighter and have a clearer mind, much like a physical detox.

-The final part is to arrange the reduced collection of items back into the drawer.
-Because of the reduced amount, you will be able to carefully organise your purely useful items so that they can be selected and accessed with ease.
-With each item you put into place, and subsequently find in its place, a tiny piece of the mind will settle.
-These cathartic moments accumulate and help toward finding an overall mental peace within your surroundings.
+The final part is to arrange your reduced collection of items back into the drawer.
+Because of the reduction, you are able to organise useful items so that they can be accessed with ease.
+With each item you drop into place, and are able to easily find later, a piece of the mind settles.
+Pleasing moments of ease accumulate and contribute toward overall mental peace in your surroundings.

 You Might Also Like